mtnbarreto/flask-base-api/README.md

 #### 3 - Set up environment variables

-Before putting up and running the app containers we need to set up some environment variables which mostly are user services accounts like firebase and twilio.
-To do so create a file named `set_local_env_vars.sh` and add the following content replacing the values to it.
+Before putting up and running the app containers, we need to set up some environment variables, mainly user services accounts like Firebase and Twilio.
+To do so, create a file named `set_local_env_vars.sh` and add the following content replacing the values.

 ```bash
 #!/usr/bin/env bash